 This experience has been validated by several studies which reveal that in today’s workforce, motivators have shifted.
 Bonuses, raises, and commissions—rewards that were once the go-to methods for motivating staff—have lost their effectivity.
 One such study found that excessive rewards can result in a decline in performance.
 Now, before you make drastic cuts in compensation, focus instead on what will keep your team—and yourself—happy, engaged, and productive.

-According to author Daniel H. Pink, human motivation is largely intrinsic, and models of motivation driven by extrinsic factors such as money result in a fear of punishment that can decrease engagement.
+According to author Daniel H. Pink, human motivation is largely intrinsic, and models of motivation driven by extrinsic factors such as money result in a fear of punishment that can decrease employee engagement and productivity.
 Instead, Pink explains that we are biologically wired to three factors that can help them be more productive: autonomy, mastery, and purpose.

 According to Pink, autonomy can motivate employees to think creatively without conforming to strict workplace rules.
 “By rethinking traditional ideas of control—regular office hours, dress codes, numerical targets, and so on—organizations can increase staff autonomy, build trust, and improve innovation and creativity,” Pink says.